wp-plugins/xili-language/readme.txt

 READ CAREFULLY ALL THE README AND PREREQUISITES

 1. Upload the folder containing `xili-language.php` and language files to the `/wp-content/plugins/` directory,
-2. Verify that your theme is international compatible - translatable terms like `_e('the term','mytheme')` and no text hardcoded - and contains .mo and .po files for each target language - (app poEdit and/or plugin [xili-dictionary](http://dev.xiligroup.com/xili-dictionary/) can be used)
+2. Verify that your theme is international compatible - translatable terms like `_e('the term','mytheme')` and no text hardcoded - and contains .mo and .po files for each target language - (application poEdit and/or plugin [xili-dictionary](http://dev.xiligroup.com/xili-dictionary/) can be used)
-3. define domain name of your theme - see note at end list below,
+3. verify that a domain name is defined in your theme - see note at end list below,
 4. Activate the plugin through the *'Plugins'* menu in WordPress,
-5. Go to the dashboard settings tab - language - and adapt default values if necessary by adding your languages in the catalog.
+5. Go to the dashboard settings tab - languages - and adapt default values if necessary by adding your languages in the catalog.
 You can set the order (1,2,3...) of the series. (used in `language_attributes()` template_tag).
 6. Modify each post by setting (checking) the language in xili-language box at the right of the post editing window before publishing.
 7. If you are webmaster and want to add lot of personalizations in your theme, visit [expert's corner](http://dev.xiligroup.com/?cat=480&lang=en_us).